Want to get my easy to follow Tech Tips in your email?

 The hard drive that’s in the desktop is a 1TB drive too, but it’s getting pretty full.

-However, if the open bay is a 3.5 inch bay (which is likely in a desktop PC) you’ll need a 3.5″ to 2.5″ drive adapter bracket like this one.
+If your PC has an empty 2.5 inch bay then the laptop’s hard drive should slide right in.
+However, if the empty bay is a 3.5 inch bay you’ll need a 3.5″ to 2.5″ drive adapter bracket like this one.

 If you end up needing an adapter bracket just install the laptop drive inside the bracket and then install the bracket in an empty 3.5 inch drive bay.
 Connect the SATA data and power cables and you’ll be all set.